 And its effects are more than skin-deep (think: strong bones and better digestion).
-“It’s a major structural component of the human body—30 percent of the body’s protein is collagen,” says Tonja Lipp, a nutritionist and collagen expert who doubles as a top science guru for Gelita, a German collagen supply company.
+"It's a major structural component of the human body—30 percent of the body's protein is collagen," says Tonja Lipp, a nutritionist and collagen expert who also works as a business development manager for Gelita, a German collagen supply company.

 And now, thanks to its growing health-and-beauty cred, the prized ingredient is popping up in more places, like ready-to-eat nutrition bars and powders that boost everything from your water to a latte.

 But how do you know you're getting good collagen?
 As more brands hop on the trend in powder, liquid, and capsule form, it can be tricky to navigate this new crop of drinkable beauty products.

 And just to complicate things, collagen isn't closely regulated by the Food and Drug Administration.
 (It also isn't cheap: A one-pound tub runs $40-plus.)
 So I consulted some experts to get their best buying tips for this super-buzzy protein.

 Scroll down for 3 things to keep in mind when you're shopping for collagen protein.